KatanaGraph/katana/Python.md

 ![Conda Package CI](https://github.com/KatanaGraph/katana/workflows/Conda%20Package%20CI/badge.svg)

-The Galois-Python interface allows Python programs to utilize Galois for high-performance parallelism.
+The Katana-Python interface allows Python programs to utilize Galois for high-performance parallelism.
 The parallel loops execute Python functions compiled with [Numba](https://numba.pydata.org/).
 Parallel optimized data structures provided by Galois are also exposed to Python along with atomic operations for optimized reductions.

-Currently, Galois-Python only supports 64-bit Linux (Primary testing is on Ubuntu LTS).
+Currently, Katana-Python only supports 64-bit Linux (Primary testing is on Ubuntu LTS).
 Other OS support will become available eventually.

-Installing Galois-Python
+Installing Katana-Python
 ------------------------

 Install [libnuma](https://github.com/numactl/numactl) as required in your distribution